How to Avoid Fighting Rust Borrow Checker

 - "Rust doesn't ensure safety of

-unsafecode, so usingunsafedefeats the purpose of using Rust".
-No. If you keep the amount ofunsafesmall, then when memory/thread safety issue happens, you can inspect these small amount ofunsafecode.
-In C/C++ you need to inspect all related code.
-It's still not recommended to use manyunsafein Rust. - "Using arena still face the equivalent of 'use after free', so arena doesn't solve the problem".
-No. Arenas can make these bugs much more deterministic than the use-after-free in C/C++, prevent memory-safety Heisenbugs 15, making debugging much easier.
+- "Using arena still face the equivalent of 'use after free', so arena doesn't solve the problem".
+No. Arenas can make these bugs much more deterministic than raw use-after-free bugs, preventing them from becoming Heisenbugs, making debugging much easier.

 - "Rust borrow checker rejects your code because your code is wrong."
 No. Rust can reject valid safe code.